rust-lang/rust-wiki-backup/Note-core::str.md

 The following describes various changes in progress within core::str as of February 7, 2012.
 (Beyond lots of optimization...)

+### Chars vs Bytes
+How much do we need to expose the byte-vector internals?
+I'd prefer a mostly "string of chars".

+See #1849

 ###Transforming strings
 **replace**: Add more test cases to verify UTF-8 safety.